Cody Bellinger Player Props: Cubs vs. Brewers

 - The pitching staff for the Brewers has a collective 8.1 K/9, the fifth-worst in MLB.

-- The Brewers have the 13th-ranked team ERA across all MLB pitching staffs (4.10).
+- The Brewers' 4.12 team ERA ranks 14th across all league pitching staffs.

+- Houser (3-2) takes the mound for the Brewers in his ninth start of the season.
+He has a 3.88 ERA in 46 1/3 innings pitched, with 30 strikeouts.

-- In his last time out on Wednesday against the New York Mets, the lefty threw four innings, giving up two earned runs while surrendering three hits.
+- The right-hander's last appearance came on Thursday against the New York Mets, when he tossed six innings, surrendering two earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.